 Emily Bembeneck is a Ph.D. candidate at the University of Michigan in the Department of Classical Studies.
 She primarily works on narrative and character development in ancient epic and modern video games, both graphical and text-based.
 Other interests of hers include the image of the hero, Greek tragedy and social catharsis, cultural and individual identity through play, immersion, and game design, She teaches classes in Latin, Greek and Roman history, ancient war and entertainment, among other things related to the Classical world She is an active contributor at http://www.greywardens.com where she writes on the narrative structure of Bioware’s Dragon Age RPG franchise.
 Her current projects include working on images of Rome in ancient and modern culture, developing a Flash-based application that combines components of social play with narrative creation, and designing a Dragon Age module that explores Euripides’ Medea through post-primary narrative.
 When not being all academic and studious, she is likely either playing an elf in some virtual world or spending time with her two young sons.
 Find her online at Ada Play and on Twitter at http://www.twitter.com/adarel.

-Andrew D. Devenney is currently a Visiting Assistant Professor of World History at Grand Valley State University in Allendale, Michigan.
+Andrew D. Devenney is trained historian currently serving as a Lecturer in the Department of Academic Advising and Assistance at Central Michigan Univerity in Mount Pleasant, Michigan.
 A life-long and avid gamer of both video and role-playing games, Andrew has found elements of game-based learning, new media, and the digital humanities unconsciously seeping into his classroom over the last few years.
 As such, he has begun to experiment relentlessly on his students with these new ideas, techniques, and shiny toys, and is having a grand time doing it.
 Sometime in the relatively near future, Andrew hopes to deploy a new course that will explore global history through the medium of gaming (which means the class may very well morph into a giant, heavily modded, credit-based game of Dungeons and Dragons).
 Andrew can be found online at http://andrewdevenney.net and on Twitter as @adevenney.

 Shawn Graham is Assistant Professor of Digital Humanities in the Department of History at Carleton University in Ottawa, Canada.
 He’s been blogging as ‘The Electric Archaeologist‘ since 2007, documenting his interest & experiments in game-based learning, agent based modeling, and other aspects of digital media for archaeological teaching and research.
 On Twitter, he’s at http://www.twitter.com/electricarchaeo.
 He’s published amongst other things a number of agent-based simulations on aspects of the Roman world, and has explored using Civilization mods in his distance-education classrooms.
 He received his PhD in Archaeology from the University of Reading in 2002, where he was interested in complexity & evolving networks in antiquity (especially in Rome).
 When he’s not geeking out over the latest tech toys or things archaeological, he is chief cider maker at Coronation Hall Cider Mills and playing Wii games with his family.
 If only there was wiiCivilization…